Tribunal administratif du logement

 In matters of repossession, co-owners of a residential building acquired before 1988 have acquired rights.
 It is recommended that you ask the Régie du logement about this.

 NOTE: Conversion to co-ownership does not threaten a lessee's right to remain on the premises.
 Lessees retain their right to remain in the dwelling for as long as they wish, provided they meet their obligations.

 From the date of the notice of intent, the right to retake possession of the dwelling cannot be exercised against the lessee (with exception).
-The Régie refuses to authorize the conversion if the dwelling has been retaking illegally or with a view to convert it.
+The Régie refuses to authorize the conversion to co-ownership if the dwelling has been retaking illegally or with a view to convert it.